IvoNet/docker-java/README.md

 The run scripts generated assumes that you have maven installed on your local machine in the `~/.m2` folder if not you need to adjust the `-v "${HOME}/.m2/repository:/repository"` part of the run.template.sh script in e.g. `-v "$(pwd)/.repository:/repository"` just be sure to add the `.repository` folder to the .gitignore file.
+You can also leave out this part completely but then your build will take significantly longer as the dependencies will have to be downloaded every time you build as the container is not kept after a run.

 # Troubleshooting